matrix-org/synapse/README.rst

         --generate-config
     $ python -m synapse.app.homeserver --config-path homeserver.config

-Alternatively, you can run synapse via synctl - running ``synctl start`` to generate a homeserver.yaml config file, where you can then edit server-name to specify machine.my.domain.name, and then set the actual server running again with synctl start.
+Alternatively, you can run ``synctl start`` to guide you through the process.

 For the second form, first create your SRV record and publish it in DNS.
 This needs to be named _matrix._tcp.YOURDOMAIN, and point at at least one hostname